qtile/qtile/docs/manual/config/groups.rst

     Key([], 'F12', lazy.group['scratchpad'].dropdown_toggle('qshell')),
   ]

-There is only one DropDown visible in current group at a time.
-If a further DropDown is set visible the currently shown DropDown turns invisble immediately.

-Note that if the window is set to not floating, it is detached from DropDown and ScratchPad, and a new pocess is spawned next time the DropDown is set visible.
+Note that if the window is set to not floating, it is detached from DropDown and ScratchPad, and a new process is spawned next time the DropDown is set visible.

+Some programs run in a server-like mode where the spawned process does not directly own the window that is created, which is instead created by a background process.
+In this case, the window may not be correctly caught in the scratchpad group.
+To work around this, you can pass a ``config.Match`` object to the corresponding ``Dropdown``.
+See below.

 Reference
 ---------

 .. qtile_class:: libqtile.config.ScratchPad
-    :no-commands:

 .. qtile_class:: libqtile.config.DropDown
-     :no-commands: